MorrellLAB/DoesNaughtCompute/README.md

 #### Group Discussion: Jigsaw Learning Strategy
 Each person will pick one paper to read before the discussion.
 Groups will be divided based on the paper chosen.
 #### Materials:
+- Handbook of statistical genetics by D.J.
+Balding - **Chapter 25: Coalescent Theory** (Book is available for checkout at UMN libraries or contact Li Lei at llei@umn.edu)
 - [Thornton (2014).
 A C++ Template Library for Efficient Forward-Time Population Genetic Simulation of Large Populations. *Genetics*.](http://www.genetics.org/content/198/1/157)
 - [`fwdpy` Documentation](https://molpopgen.github.io/fwdpy_manual/index.html)
 - [Thornton et al. (2013).
 Properties and Modeling of GWAS when Complex Disease Risk is Due to Non-Complementing, Deleterious Mutations in Genes of Large Effect. *PLOS Genetics*.](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003258)